EstherWaweru/mobi_hng/README.md

 # mobi_hng
-First repo in the hng internship
+First repository in the hng internship.